arabcoders/watchstate/README.md

 ## Updates

+### 2024-10-07

+We have added a WebUI page for Custom GUIDs and stabilized on `v1.0` for the `guid.yaml` file spec.
+We strongly recommend to use the `WebUI` to manage the GUIDs, as it's much easier to use than editing the `guid.yaml` file directly. and both the `WebUI` and `API` have safeguards to prevent you from breaking the parser.
+For more information please check out the associated
+FAQ entry about it at [this link](FAQ.md#advanced-how-to-extend-the-guid-parser-to-support-more-guids-or-custom-ones).

 ### 2024-09-14

 We have recently added support for extending WatchState with more GUIDs, as of now, the support for it is done via